 People who had smaller decreases in the time it took to complete the treadmill test 20 years later were more likely to perform better on the executive function test than those who had larger decreases.
 Across the board, the researchers found better verbal memory, faster psychomotor speeds, and improved executive function at 43 to 55 years of age to be clearly associated with better cardiorespiratory fitness (CRF) 25 years earlier.

 That’s compelling research.
 However, you may not be motivated by that type of long term benefits.
 In my personal experience, starting the day with exercise puts me in a good mood for the rest of the day.
-When you are working on challenging projects, I find it is helpful to start the work day in that way.
+I’ve done cardio and strength training work outs for years but there was something missing: flexibility.
+That’s why I started researching yoga techniques and how to get better at yoga.
+When you are working on challenging projects, starting your day with yoga or another kind of exercise will put you in good spirits for the rest of the day.

 3. Creating external order